openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 #### Manual interventions

 Following section describes scenarios where admin's intervention is needed because:
-- system no longer can heal itself by rebooting or rolling back to previous deployment, or
+- Either, system no longer can heal itself by rebooting or rolling back to previous deployment,
-- admin wants to try different system image because current one is unhealthy.
+- Or, admin wants to try different system image because current one is unhealthy.

 ##### Addressing MicroShift's health

 Depending on MicroShift's health admin might:
 - Unhealthy
-  - Delete MicroShift's data to allow fresh start, or
+  - Either, delete MicroShift's data to allow fresh start
-  - Investigate and address problems with MicroShift cluster
+  - Or, investigate and address problems with MicroShift cluster
 - Healthy
   - Keep MicroShift's data
 - Unhealthy application running on top of MicroShift